josesamos/rolap/README.md

 operations in a general way.

-Frequently, the operations to be performed aim to transform a flat table (with data that comes from operational systems) into a star database, made up of fact and dimension tables, which implements a multidimensional system.
+Frequently, the operations to be performed aim to transform a flat table (with data that comes from operational systems) into a ROLAP (*Relational On-Line Analytical Processing*) star database, made up of fact and dimension tables, which implements a multidimensional system.
 With the tools mentioned above, this transformation can be carried out, but it requires a lot of work.
 We are not aware of any tools with operations designed to specifically support this transformation process.

-The goal of `rolap` is to define transformations that allow you to easily obtain ROLAP (*Relational On-Line Analytical Processing*) star databases, composed by fact and dimension tables, from flat tables.
+The goal of `rolap` is to define transformations that allow you to easily obtain ROLAP star databases, composed by fact and dimension tables, from flat tables.

 ## Installation